LOADING ...

 Yet he tilted a of dust on the bar, and he called for drinks for the house.

-There was none could place the stranger's face, though we searched for a clue;
+There was none could place the stranger's face, we searched ourselves for a clue;

-There's men that somehow just grip your eyes, and hold them hard a spell;
+There's men somehow just grip your eyes, and hold them hard like a spell;

 And such was he, and he looked to me like a man who had lived in